sutoiku/puffin/docs/Client.md

 # Client

-From the client-side (browser, standalone application, or online service), PuffinDB can be used through any HTTP client or through [DuckDB](https://duckdb.org/).
+From the client-side (browser, local application, online service), PuffinDB can be used through any HTTP client or through [DuckDB](https://duckdb.org/).

 ## DuckDB Extension
 PuffinDB will provide a simple extension that can be added to any DuckDB engine (client-side or cloud-side), directly from the SQL API: